jsalamander/akut-shift-planner/README.md

 	php bin/console app:delete-passed-plans -e prod
 ```

 This command should run at least once a day.
-It makes sense to run it in the morning or around noon.
+It makes sense to run at night.